supplychainproject/supplychainproject.github.io/README.md

 ![Supply Chain Project Concepts](SupplyChainProjectConcepts.png)

 ## Artifacts and Metadata
+The items produced and consumed in a supply chain are known as artifacts.
+Artifacts include physical goods, digital goods and certifications.
 Artifacts are items passed from producers to consumers along the supply chain.
 Examples include the following:

 * Digital goods, e.g. software
 * Physical goods, e.g. hardware and devices